- Learn how DevPod integrates with CKS to create development environments.

 pod_manifest_template.yamlfile defines a Kubernetes Pod manifest that DevPod uses as a template to provision your development environment. - The Pod is created in the

-devpodnamespace, in order to keep DevPod resources logically separated from other workloads. - The manifest specifies tolerations for both
+devpodnamespace to keep DevPod resources logically separated from other workloads. - The manifest specifies tolerations for both

 pytorch/pytorch:2.4.1-cuda12.4-cudnn9-runtimeimage, mounts a sharedemptyDirvolume at/shared, and runs in a privileged security context to enable advanced development workflows that require elevated permissions. - The manifest configures a Docker-in-Docker (DinD) sidecar container (

-tcp://0.0.0.0:2375without TLS, and disables Docker’s default TLS certificate directory for easier local development. - The
+tcp://0.0.0.0:2375without TLS and disables Docker’s default TLS certificate directory for easier local development. - The

 Create the setup script with Docker